lf-energy/tac/tools/it_support.md

 ## Build Infrastructure support

+{{ site.foundation_name }} partners with LF Release Engineering to provide support for projects with AWS and GitHub configuration and infrastructure.

-{{ site.foundation_name }} does not provide support for any project build infrastructure.
+{{ site.foundation_name }} does not provide support for any other infrastructure.

 ## Questions?